PayPal Seller Protection.

 PayPal wants to make it easy for you to feel protected.
 There’s no charge for this service, and there’s no limit to the number of payments we will protect, as long as the transactions meet the requirements.
 Seller Protection means you can carry on with your business knowing that PayPal has your back.

 What are the requirements for Seller Protection?

 - Ship to the address on the Transaction Details page.
-If the item was sold through your site, ensure that you’re shipping the item to a confirmed address.

 - The item sold must be a physical, tangible item that can be shipped.
 This means intangible items such as digital goods and services are not covered.

 - You must respond to PayPal’s request for documentation and other relevant information in a timely fashion, typically within ten business days.

 - Your permanent address (as listed in your PayPal account) must be in the United States.

 - Depending on the claim type, whether the claim is “Item Not Received” or “Unauthorized Payment,” there are additional requirements listed below.